-2. Schedule to take the GMAT.
-Don't procrastinate!
+- If you are not eligible for a GMAT waiver then don't procrastinate!
 Go to www.mba.com and schedule to take your GMAT exam.
 You may also see if you qualify for a GMAT waiver.
-You might qualify for a GMAT waiver for this program if:
+If you satisfy the requirements below, you do not need to take GMAT.

 7. Mail all materials to: